cheesemans/3gpp-downloader/README.md

 # 3gpp-downloader
 A downloader for 3gpp specifications (http://www.3gpp.org/specifications/specification-numbering)

-Currently very naive and not very robust :)

 ## Todo
 * Improve robustness of script as there are a couple of places where input isn't validated and script might crash.